ortszentrum/CleanWebHackathon2013Team3/README.md

 Input will be read from the file sample.csv

 Output will be saved into:
- * ./depart.txt/part-XXXX : for the positions of the clusters
+ * ./rides.txt/part-XXXX : all the departure/arrival
- * ./groups.txt/part-XXXX : for some departure/arrival points of the clusters
+ * ./results.txt/part-XXXX : the departure/arrival closest to the centers

 Build